realworldocaml/book/book/testing/README.md

 the rectangle is no smaller than its height.

-The full API for building generators is beyond the scope of this chapter, but it's worth digging in to the API docs if you want more control over the distribution of your test examples.
+The full API for building generators is beyond the scope of this chapter, but it's worth digging into the API docs if you want more control over the distribution of your test examples.

 ## Other testing tools